usix79/Avro.FSharp/README.md

 `type ScaleAttribute (scale:int)` - scale for decimal field

 ## Names
 Names of the enums and the records is constructed from namespace, module name and generic type arguments.
-Due to the fact that only `[A-Za-z0-9_]` is allowed, some substitutions are performed.
+Due to the fact that only `[A-Za-z0-9_]` symbols are allowed, some substitutions are performed.

 Examples of record names:
 * `Microsoft.FSharp.Core.FSharpResult_Of_System_Int64_And_System_String.Ok`